 Fun fact: When we are thirsty or our body needs water (because we aren’t hydrating enough), the body sends signals to the brain that it’s ‘hungry’.

 The goal is to increase water intake, so if the body can’t get it from liquid, it attempts to get the needed water from food.
 Check out this post on how to increase your water intake through food.

 Hydrating with food is less efficient than hydrating with water, but it works (in a pinch).

 How much water do you need to drink while Intermittent Fasting?

 So, if you are a 150 pound female, you would drink 75 ounces of water a day.

 Be sure to add additional water on days you workout or on hot days when you are sweating.
 (Oh those insensible losses.)
 If you workout, try to add an extra 16 ounces of water to your hydration goals.
 Definitely drink more if you feel thirsty.

 Side note: If you’ve been under-hydrating, you’ll be making SO many trips to the ladies’ room.
 It gets better over time and the number of ‘trips to the powder room’ will decrease.

 What eating window do you start with?

 I eased into intermittent fasting by starting with a 12-hour eating window.
 So 12 hours where you can eat and 12 hours of not eating (aka fasting).

-Use a familiar schedule to figure out what works for you (meal spacing, hydration goals, etc) and then slowly remove time from the eating window.
+Use a schedule to figure out what works for you (meal spacing, hydration goals, etc) and make small adjustments as you go.

 How to adjust the eating/fasting window?

-Once you’ve figured out a good rhythm and pattern utilizing the 12-hour window, start to adjust your times.
+Once you’ve figured out a good rhythm and pattern utilizing the 12-hour window, you can start to adjust your times.